 Author Tom Corley spent years researching the difference between self-made millionaires and individuals with average annual earnings of $35K.
 As a financial planner and accountant, he studied and surveyed over 300 people and discovered that the biggest disparity between these economic classes were their daily habits!

-Here are 5 simple habits of highly successful people:
+Here are five simple habits of highly successful people:

 Successful People Wake Up Early

 What is our biggest excuse for why we don’t get more done?
 Not enough time.
-Corley found that over half of these self-made millionaires woke up 3 hours before their workday even started.
-The point being, to control their day rather than allow their day to command them.
-Plan for your day by focusing on the top 3 things that you want to accomplish and set your morning alarm accordingly.
+Corley found that over half of these self-made millionaires woke up three hours before their workday even started.
+The point being, they controlled their day rather than allowing their day to command them.
+Plan for your day by focusing on the top three things that you want to accomplish and set your morning alarm accordingly.

 Successful People Get Plenty of Sleep

 You won’t be able to wake up early if you can’t get out of bed.
 It’s easy to snooze the alarm when our body hasn’t had enough rest.
 Corley wrote that nearly 90% of the highly successful people he researched got 7 to 8 hours of sleep every night.
 Your memory function and creative thinking rely on sleep.
-Luckily, there are ample sleep apps developed to help us get more sleep and to sleep better.
+Luckily, there are ample sleep apps available to help us get more sleep and better sleep.
 If you tend to be more of a night owl, try setting an alert on your phone to notify you when it’s time to start winding down for bed.
 If you’re a light sleeper or like to get up naturally, try a light-adjusting alarm clock.

 Nearly 90% of the highly successful people Corley researched got 7 to 8 hours of sleep every night.